IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 By default, custom terms of data use and access can be specified after selecting "Custom Terms" from the License/DUA dropdown on the Terms tab.
 When ``:AllowCustomTermsOfUse`` is  set to ``false`` the "Custom Terms" item is not made available to the depositor.

-``curl -X PUT -d false http://localhost:8080/api/admin/settings/:AllowCustomTermsOfUse``
+:command:`curl -X PUT -d false http://localhost:8080/api/admin/settings/:AllowCustomTermsOfUse`

 .. _:MaxEmbargoDurationInMonths: